eddieantonio/cmput296/lab-3.md

 ========

  - Learn how to create a TCP connection on the command line
- - Use the TCP connection backwards engineer an HTTP request
+ - Use the TCP connection to backwards-engineer an HTTP request
  - Create our own HTTP request using a text editor

 Materials